 Rocket propulsion is a fascinating technology.
 A technology that generates enough thrust to move an aircraft through the air.
-But do you know the rocket technology was invented by the Chinese in the 13th century?
+But do you know that rocket technology was invented by the Chinese in the 13th century?

 So how many types of rockets actually are there?
 Basically, rockets can be classified into two broad categories-